 Your lender takes that escrow advance, sets it aside and saves it for the end-of-year payment.
 An escrow agent then performs an escrow disbursement, meaning they take the money you have saved and put it toward the total expenses.

 If you owe more than you have saved, you must pay the difference.
 If you put more in escrow than you end up needing, you get a refund.

 Depending on where you are in the homebuying process, there are two main types of escrow accounts: one before and one after the purchase.
 Most lenders require both types of escrow.

-- Escrow accounts for homebuying: This type of mortgage escrow account happens before buying a home.
-It’s usually somewhere between 1% and 2% of the home’s final purchasing price.
-This is also called earnest money and indicates to the seller that you’re serious.
-It will not be cashed until after purchase.
+- Escrow for earnest money: This type of escrow account is for earnest money, which indicates to the seller that you’re serious about your offer.
+The amount is usually somewhere between 1% and 3% of the home’s final purchasing price.
+It is in escrow until after purchase.
 After the sale is complete, this money is put toward the down payment.
 If the homebuying process falls through, this money might not be returned.

 - Escrow accounts for taxes and insurance: After purchase, you will usually see a line on your monthly mortgage statement titled “escrow.”
 This number is a portion of your annual estimated insurance and tax expenses.
 Your escrow taxes and insurance amount can change from year to year.
 Your lender will estimate it based on the previous year plus two extra months, meaning you might receive a refund at the end of the year.
 This will be reflected in your monthly mortgage statement.